Paintersrp/hyprpal/docs/perf.md

 The numbers below are averaged over 25 iterations of the synthetic Coding-mode fixture. `cmd/bench` prints the summary in JSON; capture the block with `jq '.summary'` to mirror the table shown in the README.
+Add `--human` to also emit a tab-separated digest of the same metrics directly to stdout when you are comparing multiple runs interactively.

 | Metric | v0.4 | v0.5 | Change |
 | --- | --- | --- | --- |